DKFletcher/The-Selector/README.md

 It is a school resource for group and individual work and gets kids to learn about their emotions in a fun way.
 There is also lots of serious school type work but I think it's got the balance right.

- Over and above the original code a workbook was added; the ability to set your own images.
-Along with the workbook I coded a good strong print engine that was tested using the first chapter of *Alice in Wonderland* input into 240 separate textAreas.
+ Over and above the original code a workbook was added; the ability to set your own images and a document collation engine based on a unique and intuitive emotions taxonomy covering 40 emotions.

+ Along with the workbook I coded a good strong print engine that was tested using the first chapter of *Alice in Wonderland*.
+I input this text into 240 separate textAreas.
 A fault free run covering just under 2000 pages.

  There is an update scheduled for when the school's return after August.
 The areas for development are: